ThePsychDr/Resident-Evil-7-21-helper/README.md

 | Special | Trump Switch, Harvest | 20–50 |
 | Attack (enemy-only) | Curse, Dead Silence, Desire | 0 (not player-obtainable) |

-The `utility_weight` of these cards heavily influences the solver's real-time recommendations.
-Lower-weight cards are suggested first against non-boss opponents to conserve high-value assets.
+The `utility_weight` values drive the solver's internal prioritization — lower-weight cards are burned first, higher-weight cards are preserved for bosses.
+These values are never displayed to the user.

 ## Challenge Tracking